patchamama/The-last-book-page/README.md

 ### Notifications

 - React notifications have been used in the app to enhance the user experience by providing real-time feedback and alerts to the user.
-This has contributed to a better user experience as users are immediately notified of any changes or actions taken within the app, such as successful logins, errors or notifications for removing content.
+This has contributed to a better user experience as users are immediately notified of any changes or actions taken within the app, such as successful logins, errors, or notifications for removing content.
 By providing these notifications, users can stay informed and engaged with the app, leading to a smoother and more seamless experience.
 Additionally, the use of notifications also adds an element of interactivity and visual appeal to the app, making it more engaging and dynamic for users.

 ---